TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "e19060d9-7553-ca74-c396-60e3c4a4d9c0",
             "longDescription": "",
-            "shortDescription": "Unable create cluster due to insufficient number of cores or quota limit.", "searchTags": "",
+            "shortDescription": "Unable create a cluster due to an insufficient number of cores or quota limit.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"